 5. Go Dolphin & Whale Spotting

-Dolphin watch is a project funded by the ScottishPower Foundation and National Lottery Heritage fund, led by RSPB Scotland in partnership with Aberdeen City Council and Whale and Dolphin Conservation.
+Dolphin watch is a project funded by the ScottishPower Foundation and National Lottery Heritage fund, led by RSPB Scotland.

 RSBP provides binoculars, spotting scopes, and loads of information to kick start your day, just make sure you wrap up warm because it can be blustery.

-According to RSBP, the best place to look for dolphins is between the orange breakwater wall and the lighthouse during summer, where the dolphins can sometimes be seen feeding.
+One of the best places is between the orange breakwater wall and the lighthouse during summer, where the dolphins can sometimes be seen feeding.